teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 The contents of the file will be displayed in the central Galaxy panel.
 If the dataset is large, you will see a warning message which explains that only the first megabyte is shown.

-What do my files contain:
+You can see two text files, both starting with "Text adapted from:" and two different links.
+The second paragraph for both texts starts with "the sorrows of yamba" - but the files continue differently.
+While one gives the year, the other is immediately followed by more text.
+Both texts are already pre-cleaned and are completely in lower case, but still contain punctuation.
+It is obvious the texts have similarities but they are not identical.
 Now comes the fun part: Using Galaxy to compare your files.
 To do that, we first need to clean both files.

 ## Sub-step with **Remove beginning**